 Research and development expenses include compensation, employee benefits, stock-based compensation, outside consultant fees, facility costs, depreciation and amortization, materials and components purchased for research and development.
 We expect research and development expenses to increase as we continue to invest in quantum computing and the superconducting quantum processors needed for quantum computers.
-We do not currently capitalize any research and development expenditures.
-Research and development costs are expensed as incurred.
+We do not currently capitalize any research and development expensed as incurred.